 In fact, I’m not the only one who’s noticed.
 Friends and family have commented on how my skin is glowing and looks smoother. ( And no, I didn’t ask them!)

 Not only does my skin look and feel smoother, but the dark circles under my eyes have reduced and my skin looks firmer.
 Small scars and lines have also lessened.

 The deeper lines don’t look too different at the moment, but that’s expected.
-They need longer use of the mask to see results.
+They need more extended use of the mask to see results.

 These are the results after only 3 weeks.
 I can’t wait to see what 5 weeks and beyond does for my skin!